 Commentary to Rule 16: "In accordance with the view of the process as fundamentally administrative and inquisitorial, these Rules do not give the complainant the rights of a party to litigation and leave the complainant's role largely to the discretion of the special committee.
 However, Rule 16(b) gives the complainant the prerogative to make a brief written submission showing that he or she is aware of relevant evidence not already known to the special committee.
 (Such a submission may precede any written or oral argument the complainant provides under Rule 16(c), or it may accompany that argument.)
-If the special committee determines, independently or from the complainant's submission, that the complainant has information that would assist the committee in its investigation, the complainant must be interviewed by a representative of the committee.
-Such an interview may be in person or by telephone, and the representative of the special committee may be either a member or staff."
+If the special committee determines, independently or from the complainant's submission, that the complainant has information that would assist the committee in its investigation, the complainant must be interviewed by a representative of the special committee may be either a member or staff."